top of page

 Stop Losing Revenue to Coding Mistakes

-Understanding ABA CPT codes is not enough.
+Understanding cpt codes aba codes is not enough.
 You need systems that validate codes against documentation before submission, track payer-specific modifier requirements, and calculate units correctly every time.

 The practices that collect the most revenue per session are the ones with ABA billing partner cube who treat CPT code accuracy as the foundation of clean claims, not an afterthought when the denial arrives.